 We have the support of a School Police Liaison Constable and Youth Liaison Officer.
-More information can be found under our NSW Police page.
-These officers work with secondary schools to reduce youth crime, violence and antisocial behaviour through a range of school intervention and educational programs.
+See our NSW Police page.
+These officers work with schools to reduce youth crime, violence and antisocial behaviour via a range of school intervention and educational programs.

 Comprehensive list of Helplines & Resource Centres

 This reference guide is designed to provide practitioners and service providers with the contact details and links to helplines and telephone counselling services for children, young people and adults.
 This guide contains details for services operating Australia-wide and in New South Wales.
 The purpose of CFCA reference guides is to bring together information from various sources to provide a quickly accessible single reference guide.